Combine your love of camping with doing a good deed – be a campground host in one of SA’s national parks.

 Hosts also get to tag along with rangers and explore the more unusual and remote areas of the park.
 And all while ticking another wondrous park off your wish-list.

 Interested?
 Learn more about the opportunities on offer as a campground host and how you can get involved.

-It’s National Volunteer Week this week, May 21 to May 27, the perfect time for us to say a huge thank you to people just like our campground hosts who give their time to look after the environment and our special places in South Australia.
-Find out about other environmental volunteering opportunities you can take part in too.
+It’s National Volunteer Week this week, May 21 to May 27, the perfect time for us to say a huge thank you to everyone who gives their time to look after the environment and our special places in South Australia.

 (Main image courtesy of John and Susan O’Rourke)

 This story was originally posted in May 2016.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by